Kyuubang/philo/README.md

 # Philo

-Philo is a simple CLI tools that help you to automatically check your work based on test case files.
+Philo is a simple CLI tools that help you to automatically check your assignment based on test case files.
 It allows students to test their work on a local machine or virtual machine and automatically submit their results to a central server for grading.
 Philo is designed to work with a local or virtual machine infrastructure, which can be managed using Vagrant as an Infrastructure as Code (IaC) tool.
 Philo also supports cross-platform use, which enables students to use it regardless